h2k/TradingBot-1/README.md

  - Start the rq worker : ```rq worker trading-tasks```
  - Start the flask API : ```python3 app.py```
- - You can test using the provided Postman file
+ - You can test using the provided Postman file : `PoolTrade.postman_collection.json`

 **Job results are stored for 24 hours**

+**Testing trading requires an account**

 ## Dashboard